OpenNX/opennx.github.io/README.md

 > The author does not take any responsibility for your actions using this service.

 > The author is NOT affiliated with the content that you can retrieve thanks to any Tinfoil shop.

+## Also check out:

+> [orn8/tinfoil](https://github.com/orn8/tinfoil) and [carcaschoi/tinfoil-json](https://github.com/carcaschoi/tinfoil-json) - The inspiration for this project.

+> [Ghost eShop Wiki](https://wiki.ghosteshop.com/docs/category/nx--nintendo-switch) - Contains a lot of information, from how to operate Ghost eShop, to their very useful troubleshooting pages.